Wicked City (1987 film): Critical reception

-Charles Solomon of the Los Angeles Times stated that the film epitomizes the "sadistic, misogynistic erotica" popular in Japan.
-He noted that Yoshiaki Kawajiri composes scenes like a live-action filmmaker, and complimented his deft cutting and camera angles, but felt that the "Saturday-morning style animation" and juvenile story did not warrant the effort.
-Solomon also opined that Kisei Choo's screenplay was inscrutable.
-Solomon concluded his review by touching upon the belief that there is a connection between screen violence and real-life violence by pointing out that Japan is one of the least violent societies in the industrialized world.

-Desson Howe of The Washington Post, who observed the level of violence toward women in the film, characterized it as a "post-Chandler, quasi-cyberpunky violence fest".
+Desson Howe of The Washington Post, who observed the level of sexual violence toward women in the film, characterized it as a "post-Chandler, quasi-cyberpunky violence fest".
 Howe found the film compelling for its "gymnastic" camera angles, its kinetic pace and imaginative (if slightly twisted) images."
 He also found the English dubbing laughable, though he saw ominous subtext in various bits of dialogue and other moments in the film.

 Richard Harrigton, also of The Washington Post, saw the film as an attempt to create the Blade Runner of Japanese animation, citing its distinctively languid pace, linear storytelling and gradual exposition.
 Harrington also detected a Brave New World subtext, and calling it "stylish and erotic, exciting in its limited confrontations and provocative in its ambition."
+He also added that "there's a tender ballad moment between Taki and Makie that's right out of Disney."

+Charles Solomon of the Los Angeles Times wrote that the film epitomizes the "sadistic, misogynistic erotica" popular in Japan.
+He noted that Yoshiaki Kawajiri composes scenes like a live-action filmmaker, and complimented his deft cutting and camera angles, but felt that the "Saturday-morning style animation" and juvenile story did not warrant the effort.
+Solomon also opined that Kisei Choo's screenplay was inscrutable.